Upper Marlboro in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by National Park Service.

 Topics and series.
-This historical marker is listed in this topic list:
+This historical marker is listed in this topic list: War of 1812.
+In addition, it

 Location.
 38° 49.143′ N, 76° 44.923′ W. Marker is in Upper Marlboro, Maryland, in Prince George's County.
-Marker can be reached from Governor Oden Bowie Drive.
+It can be reached from Governor Oden Bowie Drive.
 Darnall's Chance Museum.
 Touch for map.
 Marker is at or near this postal address: 14800 Governor Oden Bowie Drive, Upper Marlboro MD 20772, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Darnall’s Chance Burial Vault (about 300 feet away, measured in a direct line); Schoolhouse Pond (about 700 feet away); In Memory of John Rogers (1723 - 1789) (approx. 0.2 miles away); The Walk of History (approx. 0.2 miles away); This White Oak Tree (approx. 0.2 miles away); The Right Will Prevail (approx. 0.2 miles away); William Beanes (approx. 0.2 miles away); Dr. William Beanes (approx. 0.2 miles away).
+(about 800 feet away); In Memory of John Rogers (1723 - 1789) (approx. 0.2 miles away); The Walk of History (approx. 0.2 miles away); Welcome To The Town of Upper Marlboro (approx. 0.2 miles away); This White Oak Tree (approx. 0.2 miles away); Protests at the County Courthouse (approx. 0.2 miles away).
 Touch for a list and map of all markers in Upper Marlboro.

-Photographed By Allen C. Browne, May 25, 2014
+Photographed by Allen C. Browne, May 25, 2014

 4. Walking Tour